teran/bootloader-web/README.md

 # Pending releases
 ## Alpha2 release features and requirements

+- [ ] Interactive progress bars for deployments in non-finite states
+- [ ] One-click redeploy with "repeat" button
 - [ ] Make deployment timeouts configurable from profiles
+- [ ] Per-step timeouts for deployments
 - [ ] Errors are come to UI
 - [ ] Queue tests
 - [ ] Input validation with UI error displaying